-Notes: 1.
-The materials shall be selected in accordance with 2.4.
-2. All shafts (propeller, thrust, intermediate), propeller blades shall be subjected to non-destructive testing when manufactured.
+^{2.} All shafts (propeller, thrust, intermediate), propeller blades shall be subjected to non-destructive testing when manufactured.
 The methods, standards and scope of such tests shall be agreed with the Register.

-3. The nomenclature and material of the CPP components: crank pin rings, sliding shoes (other than those given under item 2.4), push-pull rods; hydraulic cylinders, etc., as well as the AMSS parts (other than those given under item 2.5) are subject to special consideration of the Register in each case.
+^{3.} The nomenclature and material of the CPP components: crank pin rings, sliding shoes (other than those given under item 2.4), push-pull rods; hydraulic cylinders, etc., as well as the AMSS parts (other than those given under item 2.5) shall be agreed with the Register.